dkassab/hands-on-with-kubernetes-gke/docs/3-build-cluster.md

 ## 3. Provision a Cluster

-Run the following command to create a 3-node Kubernetes cluster in Google Container Engine (GKE).
+Run the following command to create a 2-node Kubernetes cluster in Google Container Engine (GKE).
 Make sure to update the zone based on what you set up for the project above.
+Also, make sure to attach a random number or your credentials to the cluster name if you are using our shared training environment.
 This may take a minute to respond and will run for several minutes while the cluster is provisioned.

 ```
 gcloud container clusters create "k8sworkshop" \